 The rate of care-related harm at rehab facilities is slightly higher than the rate at skilled nursing facilities, according to a 2014 OIG report.
 That report also found that nearly 60 percent of care-related harm was likely preventable.

 The OIG report comes in the wake of recommendations from the American Heart Association and the American Stroke Association that stroke patients get follow-up treatment at rehab facilities instead of skilled nursing facilities.

 HHS recommends that the Agency for Healthcare Research and Quality and the Centers for Medicare & Medicaid Services works to reduce care-related harm at rehab hospitals.
 The HHS advises these agencies to collaborate and come up with a list of potential adverse events to try to prevent.

 HHS did the study to gain an increased understanding of care-related harm at rehab hospitals, because previously the department had only researched acute-care hospitals and skilled nursing facilities.

 The OIG report is the result of a review of a nationally representative sample of 417 Medicare beneficiaries who were discharged from rehab hospitals in March 2012.

 Have you or a loved been a victim of preventable medical mistakes at a rehab hospital?
 You may be entitled to receive compensation for the hospital's negligence.
-The West medical malpractice lawyer s'>Virginia medical malpractice lawyers at The Bell Law Firm have proudly helped many victims of medical malpractice secure fair compensation.
+The West medical malpractice lawyer s'>Virginia medical malpractice lawyers at Stewart Bell, PLLC have proudly helped many victims of medical malpractice secure fair compensation.